zhutmost/spinalhdl-template/README.md

 ### Intellij IDEA (optional)

-Intellij IDEA is a IDE widely used in the Scala community.
-We strongly recommend you to used it, if you need an IDE.
+Intellij IDEA is an IDE widely used in the Scala community.
+We strongly recommend you to use it, if you need an IDE.

 Intellij IDEA is developed by JetBrains, and you can download it from [here](https://www.jetbrains.com/idea/)(the free Community Edition is good enough).
 You also need to install its Scala plugin (when you run Intellij IDEA the first time, it will ask you about it).